 Examples of Defective Auto Parts

-Some of the most common vehicle defects that cause car accidents and spur recalls involve:
+Vehicle manufacturing defects that cause car accidents and spur recalls to include:

-- Tires: A tire blowout can be extremely dangerous.
-When a defective tire undergoes tread separation at freeway speeds, the vehicle may veer out of control or roll over.
-In such cases it may be very difficult even for an experienced driver to regain control of the vehicle.
+A tire blowout can be extremely dangerous, while tread separation can also be catastrophic.
+When a defective tire undergoes tread separation at freeway speeds, the vehicle may veer out of control or rollover.
+In such cases, it may be difficult even for an experienced driver to regain control of the vehicle.

-- Car seats: When an infant or booster seat is defective, there is the potential for serious injuries to young children.
+When an infant or booster seat is defective, there is the potential for injuries to young children.

-- Seatbacks: A flimsy or defective seatback may collapse and cause the vehicle occupant to get thrown around in the vehicle.
+A flimsy or defective seat-back may collapse and cause the occupant to get thrown around.
 This often results in catastrophic injuries.

-- Accelerator pedals: There have been a number of recalls lately involving accelerator pedals that stick and remain depressed, causing sudden acceleration or unintended acceleration.
+There have been many recalls lately involving accelerator pedals that stick and remain depressed, causing sudden or unintended acceleration.

-- Vehicle rollovers: Defective vehicle design could increase the propensity of vehicle rollovers.
-For example, older-model SUVs and passenger vans are particularly prone to rolling over because of their top-heavy design.
+Defective vehicle design could increase the propensity of vehicle rollovers.
+For example, 15-passenger vans and older-model SUVs are particularly prone to rolling over because of their top-heavy design.

 It is important for all California motorists to stay abreast of recalls and investigations.
 When there have been a number of similar complaints about a specific vehicle or part, the manufacturer may have to conduct an investigation.